woman excitedly indoor skydiving first time

 But, of course, there’s another side to two minutes.

 Flying in the wind tunnel?
 Yeah, it’s like that.
 It’s not your ordinary two minutes.
-Not by a long shot.
+Not even by a long shot.

-• Cost for a skydive from 13,500 feet at our sister facility, Skydive Paraclete XP: $209 (for ~1 minute of freefall)
+Cost for a skydive from 13,500 feet at our sister facility, Skydive Paraclete XP: $209 (for ~1 minute of freefall)

-• Cost for a first-timer flight at Paraclete XP Indoor Skydiving: $64 (for 2 minutes freefall)
+Cost for a first-timer flight at Paraclete XP Indoor Skydiving: $64 (for 2 minutes freefall)

-Flying in the wind tunnel is cheaper because the variables are significantly more controlled– there’s no parachute or airplane to factor in.
-It’s also a very different experience, naturellement, but there are loads of parallels between the two.
-When you try both, you’ll see for yourself–but flying in the wind tunnel is a primo “taster session” for the experience of bodyflight.
+The indoor skydiving cost is cheaper because the variables are significantly more controlled – there’s no parachute or airplane to factor in.
+It’s also a very different experience, naturally, but there are loads of parallels between the two.
+What is indoor skydiving like when compared to the real deal?
+It’s a primo “taster session” for the experience of bodyflight.
+First time flyers enjoy significant returns for that investment.

 4. Skydivers Get A Serious Level-up.

-First-time flyers get a lot out of the tunnel, certainly–but it’s skydivers seeking to improve skills that really see the benefits pile up.
 The tunnel limits the variables so you can push yourself to the next level of bodyflight in a space that’s risk-mitigated and highly precise.
 Whether you’re struggling to get to that next AFF level, nailing your head-down or going for national gold, the tunnel is the hack that gets you further.
-Plus, Paraclete XP boasts the world-class instructors that will give you that boost.

 5. The Clock Is Just A Handy Reference Point.
-It Actually Means Little.

 Andrew was my 8 & 10yr olds coach.
 They loved him & gave them an awesome first time experience.
 They will definitely be saving their money to go back.
 Loved the place & staff!